Life Insurance with Sclerosing Cholangitis.

 Unfortunately, when it comes to those who have been diagnosed with Sclerosing Cholangitis, what you’re generally going to find is that most (if not all) top life insurance companies are going to “automatically” decline anyone applying for a traditional term or whole life insurance policy.

 If you have been diagnosed with Sclerosing Cholangitis, and you still want to purchase a life insurance policy, chances are you’re going to need to consider purchasing an “alternative” product that won’t require one to meet certain “health” requirements in order to be able to qualify for coverage.

 Why do life insurance companies care if I have been diagnosed with Sclerosing Cholangitis?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with Sclerosing Cholangitis is serious disease that can cause some pretty significant complications particularly if left untreated or improperly treated.
+The main reason why a life insurance company is going to “care” if you have been diagnosed with Sclerosing Cholangitis is a serious disease that can cause some pretty significant complications, particularly if left untreated or improperly treated.

 This is why…